ishan0110/Age-Calculator/README.md

-Calculate the years of your life with some love of being alive.
+Calculate the time of being together.